Different ways of Method Overloading in Java

 geekName :Mohit Id :1 geekName :shubham Id :2

-Note: Now geeks you must be wondering what will happen when the method signature is same and the return type is different?
+Note: Now geeks you must be wondering what will happen when the method signature is the same and the return type is different?

 This article is contributed by Nitsdheerendra.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.